hull/hull-connectors/NEW_README.md

 Each of the following Keys can accept standard options:

 - json
-- html
-- tabs
+- html / tabs
 - incoming
 - schedules
 - statuses

-They all accept the common pattern:
+They all accept the common pattern.
+Sane defaults are applied to each handler type, you can override them by setting the relevant options

 ```js
 {